ws-cd/ws-cd.github.io/docs/tutorial/form.md

       What can i do for you?
 User: Hi there!
 I'd like to order some fruits

-# Collect the type and count of fruit ordered by the user through the Form
+# Collect the type and quantity of fruit ordered by the user through the Form
 Bot : Perfect!
 What kinds of fruits would you like to order?
 User: I'd like some apples, please
 Bot : Great!
 And how much apples would you like to order?